mestachs/blog/posts/2022-11-21-postgres-command-line.md

 # Conclusion

 I hope, I gave you a sense of the power the cli.
 And how to diagnose performance problem without heavy tooling.

-Note that once you have started using the cli everyday, this opens also a lot of options to automates things around your database or development environment.
+Note that once you have started using the cli everyday, this opens also a lot of options to automate things around your database or development environment.

 I'll probably write more about command line and data ingestion in a futur article.